-Vosotros is the grammatical form used in Spain to address more than one person you are familiar with.
-In Latin America, it corresponds to ustedes.
+The Spanish pronoun vosotros (plural you), is the grammatical form used in Spain to address more than one person you are familiar with.
+In Latin America, it corresponds to ustedes (plural you).

 Historically, both forms come from Spain.
 In fact, in Spain, usted (singular) and ustedes (plural) are used in formal contexts or to address someone you don’t know or you want to show respect.

 In Latin America, this form was also used, but it disappeared completely at the end of the 19th century.
 Over time, in Latin America, the form ustedes was adopted.
 Other forms such as voseo (vos instead of tú) were also adopted, which previously existed in Spain and then disappeared.

 These two Spanish pronouns have different conjugations.
 Let's look at the following examples with the verbs AMAR (to love), COMER (to eat), and VIVIR (to live):

 So remember, when you hear or read in a text, blog, or another document the pronoun vosotros, it means that it is a document from Spain.
 The pronoun is used, like ustedes in Latin America, to address more than one person known or with whom you have confidence.